Kimberly Rodgers, LCSW, RPT-S, CCTP-II

-Kimberly is a Licensed Clinical Social Worker through the state of Florida with a passion to empower others to overcome the challenges of life.
+Kimberly is a Licensed Clinical Social Worker through the state of Florida with a passion to empower others to overcome emotional challenges in life.
 She is a Registered Play Therapist Supervisor and Certified Clinical Trauma Professional.

 Kimberly uses a holistic approach in addressing all factors impacting a person, including environmental stressors and trauma history, to bring about positive change.
 With over 20 years of experience in healthcare, she has found that some of the key ingredients for a peaceful balanced life include acceptance, self-awareness, self-regulation, connection with others, and integration of mind, body, and spirit.
 Her spiritual faith led her to the field of clinical social work, with hope and belief in the ability to heal.
 Having personal experience through various struggles in life, she feels honored with the opportunity to empower clients to break free from their pain to emerge with freedom and peace, strengthened by stronger coping skills and a more positive outlook on life.
-She recognizes that health and wellness is a life-long journey, and life challenges open the door for continued lessons and opportunities for mental strengthening and expansion of self-awareness and personal growth.
+She recognizes that health and wellness is a life-long journey, and each challenge is a learning opportunity opening the door for further mental strengthening, insight, and expansion of self-awareness and personal growth.

-Kimberly enjoys helping adults, children and families work through emotional trauma (PTSD), manage stress/anxiety in healthy ways, and adjust through life transitions (divorce, grief/loss, illness, relocation, other life changes).
+Kimberly enjoys helping adults, adolescents, children, and families work through emotional trauma (PTSD) and the grieving process, manage stress/anxiety in healthy ways, and adjust through life transitions (family changes, illness, relocation, other life adjustments).
 Her training as a Yoga Teacher expanded her view of therapeutic modalities beyond traditional counseling and led her to transform Monarch Therapy, LLC into Monarch Wellness.
 She encourages clients to experience the mental, emotional, physical, and spiritual benefits of an integrative approach, including stress relief and learning to be in the present.